dikhan/terraform-provider-openapi/.github/CONTRIBUTING.md

 - Push to the branch: `git push origin <branch-name>`
 - Submit a pull request following the [Pull request guidelines](#pull-request-submissio)

-## Licensing

-Code on the Terraform Provider API GitHub repository is licensed under the terms of the Apache 2.0 license: https://www.apache.org/licenses/LICENSE-2.0 and https://github.com/dikhan/terraform-provider-api/blob/master/LICENSE.
-This license ensures a balance between openness and allowing you to use the code with minimal requirements.

-## Licensing Code Contributions

-All code that you write yourself and contribute to the Terraform Provider API GitHub repository must be licensed under the Apache 2.0 license.
-If you wrote the code as part of work for someone else (like a company), you must ensure that you have the proper rights and permissions to contribute the code under the terms of the Apache 2.0 license.

-If you want to contribute any code that you did not write yourself (like pre-existing open source code), either alone or in combination with code that you did write, that code must be available under the Apache 2.0, BSD, or MIT license.

-If you want to contribute code to the Terraform Provider API GitHub repository that is under any different license terms than specified above, please contact [dkhanram@cisco.com] to request a review.

 ### Committing Code

 Commits are very important to understand the history of the repo changes and also if done well greatly help the reviewing